Written June 2018

 We’re using two-foot driving (Left Foot Braking) for these technical obstacles, a method where you hold the brake with your left foot, set the throttle with your right foot at about 1300 RPMs in my 4Runner, and then smoothly use the brake to adjust the vehicle speed while keeping the engine speed set at that constant RPM level.
 This allows you to maintain traction when wheels begin to slip, using the brake to retard spin of the wheels that are breaking loose and keeps power going to the wheels that have traction.

 I hold down the brake, set my throttle, and gently ease off the brake to roll forward.
 I learned this technique in the class two years prior, but admittedly I have been using the “cheater buttons”, ATRAC and the locker, a little too much over the past year, and I was a little rusty.
-I lurched a little bit more than I’d have liked approaching Mike.
+I lurched a little bit more than I’d have liked approaching the instructor.
 He leaned into the window, briefed me, and then I was off through the moguls.

 When I reached the end of the moguls, where the obstacle is the biggest and you lose ground contact with both a front and rear tire, I immediately lost all momentum and felt the tires spinning.
 I had messed up my two footing and wasn’t going anywhere.
 I took a breath, reset the throttle, and eased forward this time without issue despite the two airborne tires.
 I should have been practicing two foot driving more over the past two years on the trail.